Crispy, juicy and absolutely delicious! This traditional Greek lamb meatballs recipe (Keftedes arni) is a must try!

 - If you prefer a lighter version, you can bake/ grill the meatballs.
 Preheat the oven at 200C, place the lamb meatballs on greased baking sheet about an inch apart.
 Bake for about 20 minutes, turning the meatballs upside down midway through cooking time.

-- Greek lamb meatballs are ideally served as an appetizer (meze) with some creamy tzatziki sauce and pita breads or as a main course with some basmati rice and a Greek salad.
+- Greek lamb meatballs are ideally served as an appetizer (meze) with some creamy tzatziki sauce and pita breads or as a main course with some basmati rice and Greek salad.
 Enjoy!